VinChain/VinChain-UI/app/help/en/introduction/blockchain.md

 Who exactly is allows to *produce* a block at which time instant is defined by a consensus mechanism called *Delegated Proof of Stake*.
-In essence, the shareholders of BitShares (holders of the BTS token) can cast a vote for their preferred block producers on the blockchain.
+In essence, the shareholders of VinChain (holders of the VIN token) can cast a vote for their preferred block producers on the blockchain.
 Those so called *witnesses* with the most votes are allowed to produce blocks.